BlockDevsUnited/Whitepaper/README.md

 hands on coding, ranging from step-by-step instructions in working code examples to more complex concepts.

+## Meetups

-Today, BDU spans a community across the globe with Meetup leaders.
+Today, Blockchain Developers United spans a community across the globe with Meetup leaders.

 The following is a list of all BDU based meetups: